shehanbandara/SudokuSolver/README.md

 # SudokuSolver
-Computer Vision & Deep Learning Program to solve Sudoku Puzzles.
+A Computer Vision & Deep Learning Program to solve Sudoku Puzzles.

 ## How It Works: ##
 **PART 1:** Process the input Sudoku Puzzle and return a clearer version of the puzzle with OpenCV.<br />